RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Plugins-System.md

 #### Basic Overview

 Existing files with **.sh** extension inside _plugins_ dir will be parsed and treated as a plugin.
 Only a file called `plugin_template.sh` will be ignored.
 The reason is that this file is not a real plugin, it's just a template to be used for plugins development.
+Plugins dir can be located as `plugins/`_ usually at the same dir as the main script but for some distros like Pentoo it is located at `$HOME/.airgeddon/plugins/`.

 There are three basic "hooking" operations:
  - Prehooking a function: this will execute code before target function starts its execution